Skip to content

 Herbarium Specimen — Asclepias longifolia Michx. collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-14. Long-hood Milkweed (Asclepias macrotis), a Texas Milkweed for Dry Soils
+14. Long-hood Milkweed (Asclepias macrotis), a Milkweed for Dry Soils

-Long-hood Milkweed (Asclepias macrotis): This Texas milkweed is native to the western and southwestern counties of the state (Kartesz 2015).
+Long-hood Milkweed (Asclepias macrotis): Long-hood milkweed is native to the western and southwestern counties of Texas (Kartesz 2015).
 In the wild, long-hood milkweed grows on dry hills and mesas (Woodson 1954) and limestone (Singhurst and Hutchins 2015) having full sun.
 Growing from 0.3 to 1 foot tall it is among the shortest milkweeds in Texas.
 The greenish-yellow to yellowish-white flowers bloom from May to October.

-In a garden setting, long-hood milkweed is hardy in zones 8-10 and requires full sun with dry soils.
+In a Texas butterfly garden, long-hood milkweed is hardy in zones 8-10 and requires full sun with dry soils.

 Plant of long-hood milkweed (Asclepias macrotis) in rocks.